adaskin/compiler-course/README.md

 * 20% midterm (very similar to written assignments)
 * 10% written assignments
 * 30% programming projects
-* 40% final exam (very similar to written assignments and some generic questions related projects)
+* 40% final exam (very similar to written assignments and some generic questions related to projects)

 ## **Discussion**
 For the assignment submission/grading and discussions, we use classroom.google.com for this course.
 In discussions and questions: